rmi-electricity/cheshire/README.rst

 * Tests are split into ``unit`` and ``integration`` categories.
 * Session-wide test fixtures, additional command line options, and other pytest configuration can be added to ``tests/conftest.py``
-* Exactly what pytest commands are run during continuous integration controlled by Tox.
+* Exactly what pytest commands are run during continuous integration is controlled by Tox.
 * Pytest can also be run manually without using Tox, but will use whatever your personal python environment happens to be, rather than the one specified by the package.
 Running pytest on its own is a good way to debug new or failing tests